CaptainFact/captain-fact-frontend/README.md

 ### Wikidata

-Speakers are extracted using wikidata with corresponding item id stored in database.
+[Speakers](https://github.com/CaptainFact/captain-fact-data) are extracted using Wikidata with corresponding item id stored in database.
 To get the Wikipedia page associated use this query:

 ```
 const wikidata_item_id = 101410